Carpe Diem: Critical Learning Period-Aware Contract-Based Incentives for Federated Learning: - The Proposed Incentive Mechanism for critical learning periods

 \end{lemma} \begin{proof} According to Lemma~\ref{lem:monotonicity}, high-type clients who receive more rewards must contribute greater efforts and join as early as possible (i.e., $ R_k > R_{k'}, e_k > e_{k'} \text{ and } t_k \leq t_{k'}$ are imposed together).
 Upon the conditions that ${\theta}_k > {\theta}_{k'}$ and \eqref{eq:optimal_effort_2}, we have

 This completes the proof. \end{proof}

-\begin{lemma}[Simplify the IR constraints] In the optimal contract, given that IC constraints in \eqref{eq:ic} are satisfied, the IR constraint for type-$1$ client is binding, i.e., $\frac{{\theta^2_{1}} h^2(t_{1})}{2\delta} - (\beta - 1)r_1 = 0$. \end{lemma} \begin{proof} According to Lemma \eqref{lem:client_utility}, we have
+\begin{lemma}[Simplify the IR constraints] In the optimal contract, given that IC constraints in \eqref{eq:ic} are satisfied, the IR constraint for type-$1$ client is binding, i.e., $\frac{{\theta^2_{1}} h^2(t_{1})}{2\delta} - (\beta - 1)r_1 = 0$. \end{lemma} \begin{proof} According to Lemma~\ref{lem:client_utility}, we have

 As such, if the IR constraint of type-$1$ client is binding, that of all other types holds.
-This completes the proof. \end{proof} The IR constraints in \eqref{eq:ir} can be replaced by Lemma \eqref{lem:reduce_ir_constraints}, which indicates that this type-$1$ client gains or loses nothing in participating in training, while other client's utilities are higher than that of the binding one.
-Next, we refer to \cite{zhang2015contract} to introduce the following definitions for simplifying IC constraints: \begin{definition}[Conditions for IC constraints] 1) {Downward incentive constraints (DICs)} are IC constraints between client types $k$ and ${k'}$, \text{where } $1 \le {k'} \le k - 1$, 2) {local downward incentive constraints (LDIC)} is an IC constraint between client's types $k$ and ${k'}, \text{where } {k'} = k - 1$, 3) {upward incentive constraints (UICs)} are IC constraints between client's types $k$ and ${k'}, \text{where } {k}+1 \le k' \le {K}$, and 4) {local upward incentive constraints (LUIC)} is an IC constraint between client's types $k$ and ${k'}, \text{where } k' = {k} + 1$. \end{definition}
+This completes the proof. \end{proof} The IR constraints in \eqref{eq:ir} can be replaced by Lemma \ref{lem:reduce_ir_constraints}, which indicates that this type-$1$ client gains or loses nothing in participating in training, while other clients' utilities are higher than that of the binding one.
+Next, we refer to \cite{zhang2015contract} to introduce the following definitions for simplifying IC constraints: \begin{definition}[Conditions for IC constraints] 1) {Downward incentive constraints (DICs)} are IC constraints between client types $k$ and ${k'}$, \text{where } $1 \le {k'} \le k - 1$, 2) {local downward incentive constraints (LDIC)} is an IC constraint between client types $k$ and ${k'}, \text{where } {k'} = k - 1$, 3) {upward incentive constraints (UICs)} are IC constraints between client types $k$ and ${k'}, \text{where } {k}+1 \le k' \le {K}$, and 4) {local upward incentive constraints (LUIC)} is an IC constraint between client types $k$ and ${k'}, \text{where } k' = {k} + 1$. \end{definition}

 \begin{lemma}[Simplify the IC constraints] In the optimal contract, we can replace the IC constraints in \eqref{eq:ic} by

 \end{lemma} \begin{proof} We consider three client types where ${\theta}_{k-1} < {\theta}_{k} < {\theta}_{k+1}, \forall k \in \mathcal{K}$.
 Under IC constraints, we have two LDICs inequalities as follows